 What is an AR12?

-What they do have in common is the general layout and placement of most surface controls as well as the visual aesthetic of the famed modern sporting rifle.
+What they do have in common is the general layout and placement of most surface controls, magazine use, as well as the tactical visual aesthetic of the famed modern sporting rifle.

 In short, if the user knows how to work an AR15 or even an AR10/SR25, they can figure out an AR12 shotgun in a few minutes.

-The first workable semi-auto shotguns with detachable box mags hailed from Russia, with the production by Izhmash– Mikhail Kalashnikov’s home for decades– of the AK-47 styled Saiga 12 in the 1990s followed by the very similar Molot Vepr 12 a few years later.
+The first workable semi-auto shotguns with a detachable box magazine hailed from Russia, with the production by Izhmash– Mikhail Kalashnikov’s home for decades– of the AK-47 styled Saiga 12 in the 1990s followed by the very similar Molot Vepr 12 a few years later.

 Modern gas-operated semi-autos with a traditional horizontally oriented under-barrel tube-magazine layout, such as the excellent Beretta 1301 and Benelli M4, can have their capacity stretched with extended tubes but these add length and weight to the frontend of the gun.